AdSh17/SwaggerContactsApp/README.md

-# SwaggerContactsApp
-ContactsApp using Swagger
+# Skeleton project for Swagger